spencer-shadley/completed-class/class-content/14-Full-Stack/01-Activities/07-ORM-To-Sequelize/README.md

   5. In terminal, type in the following command: "sequelize init:models & sequelize init:config".
 If this produces an error, then you may not have the sequelize and the sequelize-cli installed globally.
 Fix this by running `npm install -g sequelize sequelize-cli` in your terminal and trying again.

-  6. Step 5 should have created a config and a models folder for us.
+  6. Step 5 should have created a config and a models directory for us.
 Navigate to the config folder, open `config.json`, and modify the development object's "database","username" and "password" values to match your MYSQL database on your machine.
 Include the database port number, if not using the default.

-  7. Navigate to the models folder and create a new file called `todo.js`.
+  7. Navigate to the models directory and create a new file called `todo.js`.
 Create a Todo model with columns for "text" (DataTypes.STRING), and "complete" (DataTypes.BOOLEAN).

   8. Navigate to the server.js file and require all of our models by requiring the models folder.
 Save this to a variable and name it "db".